Prepress Resources

 • Coated or ridged media will reproduce the brightest color.

-• Color critical work
+• Color-critical work

-• Please discuss color matching between printing processes and differing media with your Graphcom Project Manager early in your project planning.
+• Exact matches between differing processes and/or media may not be possible.
+Please discuss color matching between printing processes and differing media with your Graphcom Project Manager early in your project planning.

-• PDF/X-4 is preferred for color critical work.
+• PDF/X-4 is preferred for color-critical work.

 Color–Pantone & Pantone Matching

 • Please build files with default Pantone Coated (C) or Uncoated (U) spot color swatches for our systems to provide the best color match for each printing process.
-This allows Graphcom production operators to find and target your intended color usage.
-Our production systems will convert Pantone spot color to Pantone Bridge process color mixes as specified.

 • DO NOT alter default Pantone swatch color names.